tobywf/photon-mono-hacking/README.md

 ## How to dump the external flash

+**WARNING**: Back up the MCU firmware and ensure you can restore it before running this.
+The MCU firmware will be overwritten!

 Assuming the interface/debug probe is supported by `probe-rs`, simply run `cargo embed`.
 This will build the code, upload the code, and start an RTT session/terminal.
 The RTT information is defined in `src/main.rs` and `Embed.toml`.
 The RTT terminal should print the dumping progress in the first tab; the second tab is used to send the flash contents to the host.
 The logs of the dumping operation are also configured to be saved (via `Embed.toml`), but note this only happens once the RTT terminal is closed!
 The logs will appear in the `logs/` directory, one for the text and one for the binary.

 The dumping operation itself takes some time depending on the speed of the probe (I think).
 For me, it was around 6 minutes.
 This roughly matches the semi-hosting approach.